ryim/Slurm-toolkit/README.md

 For a full description of the commands available in the slurmtk script, please see stk-helptext.txt.

 + md5sum.pl: A script which runs up to 20 minute md5sum jobs on compute nodes, keeping login nodes free.
++ queuemetrics - A data logger for the queue
 + slurmtk check - Check the queue for your jobs
 + slurmtk clear - Clear the queue of your jobs
 + slurmtk oneliner - Submit a one-liner job to the queue